naomis-archive/Tic-Tac-Toe/README.md

 ## Live Version

-This page is currently deployed.
-[View the live website.](https://www.nhcarrigan.com/Tic-Tac-Toe)
+This project is archvied and is thus not currently deployed.

 ## Improve the logic